aliimranTW/Area-Coverage-Romi/README.md

 2) To implement accurate kinematics for the robot in order to achieve accurate mapping.
 3) To detect and map obstacles and other features on map.

-The final project report has been attached
+The final project report has been attached.